nikogura/redisproxy/README.md

 The requirement for 'no additonal software' puts the kybosh on any proper test fixture.
 Sorry.

+## Go Test

+Assuming you have a fully setup GOPATH, when run from the checked out [git repository](https://github.com/nikogura/redisproxy), the following will allow you to test the code:

+    cd /place/where/you/checked/out/the/code

+    go get github.com/kardianos/govendor

+    govendor sync

+    go test -v ./...

 ## Cache Limit Validation
 If you want to see the cache limiting behavior happening before your eyes, you'll need 2 terminals.